-Nat Sherman Host Selection is an old-school cigar from one of the world's most famous old-school tobacconists.
+Nat Sherman Metropolitan Host Selection is an old-school cigar from one of the world's most famous old-school tobacconists.
 Indeed, Nat Sherman opened its doors in 1930, originally located on Broadway in Manhattan (today residing on E. 42nd St.).
-While the company has sold its own brands of premium cigars since the very beginning, the Host Selection was known to be a personal favorite for Nat Sherman himself.
+While the company has sold its own brands of premium cigars since the very beginning, the Metropolitan Host Selection was known to be a personal favorite for Nat Sherman himself.

-Differing from the Dominican and Nicaraguan origins of nearly all Nat Sherman cigars, the Host Selection is special in that it is hand-rolled at the famed Camacho factory (Diadema Cigars de Honduras, S.A.) in Danlí, Honduras.
-Host Selection is built from an all-Honduran filler/binder recipe and topped with a silky smooth Connecticut Shade wrapper.
+Differing from the Dominican and Nicaraguan origins of nearly all Nat Sherman cigars, the Metropolitan Host Selection is special in that it is hand-rolled at the famed Camacho factory (Diadema Cigars de Honduras, S.A.) in Danlí, Honduras.
+Metropolitan Host Selection is built from an all-Honduran filler/binder recipe and topped with a silky smooth Connecticut Shade wrapper.
 This makes for delicate and refined smoking experience, backed by a goodly amount of flavor from the hearty Honduran leaves.

 Smokers can expect a smooth, mild, and refreshing profile, offering flavors of sweet nuts, honey, green tea, buttered crackers, and mouth-watering citrus.